 Against a backdrop of rising trade tensions, the economic implications of this are clearly not positive for China, nor for the rest of the world.
-This year, we’ve seen a decline in fixed asset investment growth, a surge in corporate bond defaults and the lowest level of money supply growth since records began in 1996.
+Over the last twelve months, we’ve seen a decline in fixed asset investment growth, a Chinese stock market move into bear market territory and the lowest level of money supply growth since records began in 1996.

 Although policy has been loosened slightly in response, Chinese policymakers seem to have acknowledged that they no longer have the firepower to sustain an artificially high growth rate supported by excessive credit expansion.
 China’s leadership is intent on reducing debt as part of its longer-term objectives, but one thing is clear from economic and financial history – there is no such thing as a painless deleveraging.

 Whichever way China turns now, looks likely to result in either intentional or inadvertent renminbi weakness, which will consequently turn a domestic deflationary problem into a global phenomenon.